gfontenot/talks/map/Map.md

   func map<U>(f: T -> U) -> Self<U>
 }

-func map<C: Functor, T, U>(x: C<T>, f: T -> U) -> C<U> {
+func map<F: Functor, T, U>(x: F<T>, f: T -> U) -> F<U> {
   return x.map(f)
 }
 ```

 ^ As it turns out, this type already has a name: Functor.

+^ Functor is one of those scary words from Functional Programming that I'd be willing to bet you've seen fly by on Twitter or StackOverflow

+^ It's probably been involved in some obscure metaphor trying to relate it to fish, or a burrito, or something.

+^ Functor is nothing to be afraid of, and as I hope you've gotten a glimpse of, is a fairly straightforward concept.

-^ a Functor is simply a contextual type that responds to `map`.
+^ A Functor is simply a contextual type that responds to `map`.
 It's really as simple as that.

 ---

 ![](http://27.media.tumblr.com/tumblr_lex3s2CgQN1qe0eclo1_r9_500.gif)

-^ Swift as a language is in flux right now, and we're shaping its future.
+^ I wanted to close out by saying that Swift is a language in flux, and we're shaping its future through our usage.

+^ the recent introduction of `flatMap` to the standard lib, which is like a beefed up version of `map` really reinforces my thoughts that we're headed for a _more_ functional future, not less.

-^ I'm not saying that using `map` and other functional programming concepts are the end all solution for everything, but they are tools that are available for you, and avoiding them entirely because they come from a different idiom seems silly.
+^ I'm not saying that using `map` and other functional programming concepts are the end all solution for everything, but they are tools that are available for you, and avoiding them entirely because they come from a different idiom seems short sighted.

 ---